 What is Greece famous for?
 Here's 18 things Greece is well known for, including beautiful islands, mythology, UNESCO sites, great food and more!

 We've come up with 18 interesting things that people associate with Greece.
-Read on to find what Greece is famous for!
+Read on to find what Greece is famous for and the best way to experience it for yourself!

 1. The Greek Islands